simonsobs/SOLikeT/CONTRIBUTING.rst

 Unit Tests
 ^^^^^^^^^^

 Pull requests will require existing unit tests to pass before they can be merged.
 Additionally, new unit tests should be written for all new public methods and functions.
-Unit tests for each submodule are contained in subdirectories called ``tests`` and you can run them locally using ``pytest``.
+Unit tests for each likelihood are contained in subdirectories called ``tests`` and you can run them locally using ``pytest``.
 For more information see the `Astropy Testing Guidelines <https://docs.astropy.org/en/stable/development/testguide.html>`_.

 If your unit tests check the statistical distribution of a random sample, the test outcome itself is a random variable, and the test will fail from time to time.
 Please mark such tests with the ``@pytest.mark.flaky`` decorator, so that they will be automatically tried again on failure.
 To prevent non-random test failures from being run multiple times, please isolate random statistical tests and deterministic tests in their own test cases.